Mexican National Middleweight Championship

 The Mexican National Middleweight Championship (Campeonato Nacional de Peso Medio) is a professional wrestling championship controlled by the Comisión de Box y Lucha Libre Mexico D.F.
 (Mexico City Boxing and Wrestling Commission).
 The official weight definition of the middleweight division in Mexico is from 82 to 87 kg.
 (Note: Comisión de Box y Lucha Libre (2001): "Articulo 242: Super Welter 82 kilos / Medio 87 kilos" ("Article 242: Super Welter 82 kilos / Middleweight 87 kilos")) The championship was created in 1933 and was promoted regularly until December 8, 2008.
 Empresa Mexicana de Lucha Libre (EMLL) had control of the championship from its creation until 1992, (Note: EMLL was renamed Consejo Mundial de Lucha Libre (CMLL) in late 1991) at which point it was transferred to Lucha Libre AAA Worldwide (AAA).
 (Note: In this, "control" refers to the everyday use of the title, determination of storylines in which the title is being used, selection of wrestlers who challenge the title, and use the championship's name for public relations.)
 The championship's history between 1933 and 1937 is only partially known; for some periods it is unclear who held the championship.
 The first champion was Yaqui Joe; records of the identity of his opponent for the championship are unclear.
 In early 2009, AAA stopped promoting all Mexican National Championships, opting to focus on its AAA-branded championships instead.
 In 2021, the championship was reactivated by Consejo Mundial de Lucha Libre, with Templario defeating Dragón Rojo Jr. to win the vacant title.
+As with all professional wrestling championships, matches for the Mexican National Tag Team Championship were not won or lost competitively but by a pre-planned ending to the match, the outcome of which was determined by the CMLL bookers and match makers.
+(Note: Hornbaker (2016) p.
+550: "Professional wrestling is a sport in which match finishes are predetermined.
+Thus, win–loss records are not indicative of a wrestler's genuine success based on their legitimate abilities – but on now much, or how little they were pushed by promoters.")